 Full Member Tennessee State University Graduate Faculty, 31 May 2011.

 Tennessee State University, Certificate of Recognition for Excellence in University Service, Fire Ant Research Program, Blue & White All Star Academy Awards, 6 May 2006.

-Core Team Member (2003 - present), Tennessee Fire Ant Research & Education Team (FARET)
+Core Team Member (2003 to present).
+Tennessee Fire Ant Research & Education Team (FARET).

 Honor Societies: Alpha Zeta, Gamma Sigma Delta, Phi Kappa Phi, Xi Sigma Pi.